 That’s it!
 Now you won’t see any recently opened files in your Office programs.
 Note that if you want to remove SINGLE items from the recently used file list, you can do so by going into the registry.

-Browse to the following registry key and delete the items you want to remove manually:
+Browse to the following registry key and delete the items you want to remove manually (This only works on older versions of Office):